 You have to be careful lighting this many candles!
-August 2018 marks the 100th anniversary of the Oregon Dairy Council.
+This year marks the 100th anniversary of the Oregon Dairy Council.

 According to a description written in 1918 by Oregon Dairy Council secretary Edith Knight Hill, the Council was originally created to serve as an educational resource supporting the nutritional benefits of milk and dairy products.
 She wrote, “The good seed sown will spring up and bear a big harvest of better health and prosperity.”